College of Education Faculty & Staff

 Professor of Education

 Dr. Meltzoff has extensive experience in multicultural education, diversity training, writing pedagogy and student teacher supervision.
-She has a research interest in the development of classroom communities.
+A former middle school language arts teacher, she has a research interest in the development of classroom communities.

 - PhD - University of Oregon

 Enhancing Cultural Competence Through Simulation Activities describes the use of the Culture Exchange and other simulation activities for developing cultural competence.